 It’s not that you shouldn’t be practicing self-care every day.
 You absolutely should be, when you can.
 The point of self-care Sunday isn’t to say that’s the only day you can take care of yourself!
 Instead, it’s saying, “hey this is super important.
 Make sure you remember to do this, at least on this one day, and more often if you can.”

 How Can I have Self Care on Sunday?

-Instituting a self-care Sunday may seem out of reach to you.
+Instituting a self care Sunday may seem out of reach to you.
 I get it – even if you aren’t working (obviously not everyone even has Sundays off!), there’s always a ton of stuff to do.
 You don’t have to dedicate the entire day to self-care.

 You can start with finding just 10 minutes to eek out for yourself.
 Give the kids an activity that will keep them occupied – or even institute family self-care time (why not teach them at an early age that taking care of yourself is important?).
 Let the chores wait – they aren’t going anywhere anyway.
-Even the busiest among us can find 10 minutes one day a week.
+Even the busiest among us can find 10 minutes one day a week to relax.

 After you make the 10 minutes a habit, work on expanding it.
 Take 20 minutes the next week, and see if you can build up an hour.
 You’ll be amazed at how much better your feel, and how much more you can actually accomplish for your family.

 What are Some Self Care Sunday Ideas?